For Fisker Inc. [FSR], Analyst sees a drop to $14. What next?

 Sponsored

-The results of the trading session contributed to over 11893512 shares changing hands.
-Over the past one week, the price volatility of Fisker Inc. stands at 5.67% while the volatility over the past one month is 7.74%.
+Fisker Ocean One and Extreme achieved EPA range of 360 miles, which is the longest range of any new electric SUV in its class1.

+It opened the trading session at $6.44, the shares rose to $6.50 and dropped to $5.77, the range by which the price of stock traded the whole day.
+The daily chart for FSR points out that the company has recorded -30.27% loss over the past six months.
+However, it is still -37.32% lower than its most recent low trading price.

-The market cap for FSR stock reached $1.93 billion, with 320.98 million shares outstanding and 191.14 million shares in the current float.
-Compared to the average trading volume of 8.87M shares, FSR reached a trading volume of 11893512 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 9.23M shares, FSR reached to a volume of 17555955 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 TD Cowen have made an estimate for Fisker Inc. shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on July 17, 2023.